-I am a Fellow of the Australian Market and Social Research Society (AMSRS) and an AMSRS Board Director, with a long history of promoting innovation and high intellectual and ethical standards in research.
+I am a Fellow of The Research Society and a Board Director, with a long history of promoting innovation and high intellectual and ethical standards in research.

 I have been called 'the best qualitative researcher in Australia' and 'an original thinker'.

 I call myself a 'sense-maker' because I help clients make sense of the problems, issues, segments etc that they have asked me to research.
 I am also a sense-maker because I believe in the value of the sense-making perspective, described elsewhere on this site.

 I love qualitative research.
 I can't tell you what the best qualitative research method is because all of them have value and anyway it depends on your objectives.
 The truth is: I was trained as a quantitative researcher and survey research continues to be a method we use often at Susan Bell Research, especially hybrid methods.

 To my work, I bring expertise in cultural insight (semiotics), in-depth understanding of language and a commitment to new thinking about the mind.
 I am currently studying social anthropology through Oxford University, after completing a unit in psychological anthropology through Macquarie University last year.